A spliced preferential attachment model for degree distributions in networks: Tail Behaviour of GPA Model

-The network generative model that we will focus on in this paper is the General Preferential Attachment model in \citet{rudas07} and is defined as follows:
+The model that we will focus on in this paper is the General Preferential Attachment (GPA) model in \citet{rudas07} and is defined as follows:

-Starting at time \(t=0\) with an initial network of \(m\) vertices that each have no edges, at times \(t=1,2,\ldots\) a new vertex is added to the network bringing with it \(m\) directed edges (with the new vertex as the source); the target for each of these edges are selected from the vertices already in the network with weights proportional to some preference function \(b(\cdot)\) of their degree, where \(b: N \mapsto \mathbb R^+\setminus\{0\}\) is such that:
+Starting at time \(t=0\) with an initial network of \(m\) vertices that each have no edges, at times \(t=1,2,\ldots\) a new vertex is added to the network bringing with it \(m\) directed edges from the new vertex; the targets for each of these edges are selected from the vertices already in the network with weights proportional to some non-decreasing preference function \(b(\cdot)\) of their degree, where \(b: \mathbb N \mapsto \mathbb R^+\setminus\{0\}\) is such that:

-Special cases of this model include the Barabási-Albert (BA) model when \(b(k) = k+\varepsilon\), which leads to a power-law degree distribution with \(\xi=1/2\), and the Uniform Attachment (UA) model where \(b(k)=c\) leading to a degree distribution that is light tailed.
+Special cases of this model include the BA model when $b(k) = k+1$, which in the limit of $t\rightarrow \infty$ leads to a power-law degree distribution with tail index 2, and the Uniform Attachment (UA) model where $b(k)=c$ leading to a degree distribution with a tail that is not regularly varying.

-Given condition \ref{eq-condb2} the survival function of the limiting degree distribution, called the limiting survival hereafter, can be analytically derived in the case where \(m=1\), obtained by considering a branching process that is equivalent to the growth of the network, as in \citet{rudas07}.
-Theorem 1 from \citet{rudas07} states that for the tree \(\Upsilon(t)\) at time \(t\):
+The survival function of the limiting degree distribution, called the limiting survival hereafter, under condition \ref{eq-condb2} can be analytically derived in the case where \(m=1\), which is presented below.

-where \(\lambda^*\) satisfies \(\hat\rho(\lambda^*)=1\) and \(\hat\rho\) is the Laplace transform of the density of the point process associated with the pure birth process that corresponds to a nodes individual growth, that is: